centrifugal/centrifugo/docs/content/server/configuration.md

 http://localhost:8000/debug/pprof/
 ```

 – will show you useful info about internal state of Centrifugo instance.
 This info is especially helpful when troubleshooting.
+See [wiki page](https://github.com/centrifugal/centrifugo/wiki/Investigating-performance-issues) for more info.

 #### Custom admin and API ports